-80. There are significant limitations and caveats around the quality of the cost-benefit analysis, given the policy context of the proposed Regulatory Standards Bill.
-The marginal impacts of the Bill on the quality of regulation are uncertain as they depend on the strength of the incentives that increased transparency bring - relative to other incentives and constraints - for each individual regulatory proposal and regulatory system.
+- 80. There are significant limitations and caveats around the quality of the cost-benefit analysis, given the policy context of the proposed Regulatory Standards Bill.
+The marginal impacts of the Bill on the quality of regulation are uncertain as they depend on the strength of the incentives that increased transparency bring relative to other incentives and constraints for each individual regulatory proposal and regulatory system. - 81.
+[Redacted content 9(2)(h)]

-estimate, for example costs associated with more consultation, or costs arising from providing compensation for any impairment of property.
+There may also be costs arising from the application of the principles to policy initiatives which are also too uncertain to estimate, for example costs associated with more consultation, or costs arising from providing compensation for any impairment of property.

-- 82. The Ministry further notes that additional decisions will be required to determine the types of regulation which would be excluded for assessment against principles of the Bill under Option 3 (such as legislation of an administrative or technical nature).
-19 Policy decisions around the scope of consistency assessments would have a material impact on the marginal costs and benefits. - 83.
+- 82. The Ministry further notes that additional decisions will be required to determine the types of regulation which would be excluded for assessment against principles of the Bill under Option 3 (such as legislation of an administrative or technical nature).19 Policy decisions around the scope of consistency assessments would have a material impact on the marginal costs and benefits. - 83.
 Further limitations are as explained in the "Limitations and Constraints to Analysis" section of the interim RIS.